 Firstly, know that your doctor will provide you with an in-depth review of your individual case should you develop a cataract!
 Every case is different and is treated as such.
 There are, however, some things that you are likely to experience should you need to address a cataract.

 You may initially be able to combat the symptoms of your cataracts with simple adjustments, such as wearing new eyeglasses or improving the lighting in your home and office.
-This is something our team in particular considers very early on when cataracts develop.
-Only when the symptoms become so severe that they interfere with your day-to-day (i.e. affecting important tasks like reading and driving) will surgery be recommended.
+Our team, in particular, considers this very early on when cataracts develop.
+Only when the symptoms become so severe that they interfere with your day-to-day life (i.e., affecting important tasks like reading and driving) will surgery be recommended.

-Surgery involves removing the cloudy lens and replacing it with an artificial lens.
+Cataract surgery involves removing the cloudy lens and replacing it with an artificial lens (also called an intraocular lens, or IOL).
 Should you need surgery, your doctor will guide you through the process of booking the procedure, assuming you decide that surgery is right for you.
-If the time doesn’t seem right for surgery, you will not suffer any long-term damage from delaying the procedure.
+If the time doesn't seem right for surgery, you will not suffer any long-term damage from delaying the procedure.

 Still have questions?
 At Everett and Hurite, we aim to provide our patients with treatment plans that they are comfortable with.
 Contact us and set up an appointment if you have questions about your cataract risk, or if you are looking for opinions on how to address your cataracts at this time.
 Our team is ready to help you make a decision that best addresses your needs and your health.